 Businesses, industries and residents all generate solid waste.

 The most environmentally sound approach to managing municipal solid waste is to reduce or reuse where possible, recycle or compost, and dispose of waste in landfills only when needed.
-In fact last year, we diverted 51,533 tons of yard waste from the landfill to our composting facility.
+In fact each year, we divert approximately 50,000 tons of yard waste from the landfill to our composting facility.

 NTMWD designs its solid waste system to process and dispose of waste safely and reliably while protecting the environment and water quality.
 Our solid waste facilities are located, designed, operated and monitored in full compliance with regulations set forth by the Texas Commission on Environmental Quality (TCEQ) and the U.S. Environmental Protection Agency (EPA).